Glens Falls, New York: Arts and theater

+Art in the Public Eye is a local non-profit arts organization.

 The Shirt Factory Arts and Healing Center is a historic shirt factory that now houses artists' studios, shops, galleries, healing arts and services.
-More than 50 artists and 13 shops and galleries are in this building at the corner of Lawrence and Cooper Streets.
-The building was constructed in the early 1900s by architect Ephraim Potter, and is open to the public on a regular basis.
-The tenants hold yearly open houses, and a celebration of things locally made called LocalFest: Stuff Made Here is held every September.
+More than 50 artists and 13 shops and galleries are in this building.

-Glens Falls is also home of the Glens Falls September 11 Memorial, on the May Street side of the Glens Falls Fire Department headquarters at 134 Ridge Street.
-The memorial is a tribute to the lives lost on that day as well as a tribute to all first responders involved in rescue efforts at the World Trade Center and the Pentagon.
+The Glens Falls September 11 Memorial is a tribute to the lives lost on that day, and the first responders.
 The memorial consists of 12 foot, solid granite towers resembling the trade center encompassed by granite walls to resemble the Pentagon.
-It also incorporates a piece of steel from the World Trade Center on permanent loan from the NY/NJ Port Authority.
+It also incorporates a piece of steel from the World Trade Center.

+Historic sites

+Glens Falls has two historic districts listed on the National Register of Historic Places and the equivalent New York State Register of Historic places.
+The Fredella Avenue historic district includes a series of concrete block structures, and the Three Squares Historic District makes up most of the Central Business District.